Maldives: Enhancing Employability and Resilience of Youth (MEERY) Project

 As the MEERY Project enters its final phase, it presents unparalleled opportunities for the youth of the Maldives.
 I strongly encourage young individuals to take advantage of these programs, engage with the industry, and embrace the skills that will shape their careers and futures.

 Beyond youth, I also call on employers, educators, policymakers, and community leaders to continue supporting this initiative.
-Together, we can build a workforce that is skilled, adaptable, and resilient—one that will drive national development for years to come.
+Together, we can build a workforce that is skilled, adaptable, and resilient.
+One that will drive national development for years to come.

 Raidha shafeeg | FASHION DESIGNER Raidha’s Maldives is Maldives based fashion labeled founded in 2015 by Raidha Shafeeg.
 Making it the trendiest and rising fashion brand in operation today.
 Message to the Youth in Maldives.
 Always believe and have faith in yourself and strength and if you can accomplish that then you can succeed in anything.
 In Maldives, it’s a time where woman need to stick up and speak up for one another wherever there’s in equality, harassment, body shaming any other forms of act because I believe that’s where the gateway of bullying opens.
 Together we all can work towards building a strengthened and ambitious work ethic environment that empowers women in business and the younger generations.